 Kurt Cobain’s 1950s Kay P4/K6838 Archtop Blonde

-This guitar was featured in the music video for the song ‘Come As You Are’, released in 1992.
-The guitar did belong to Kurt, which is based on the fact that it was seen at Kurt’s home – but it was never really used live, or in any other public setting.
-It was most likely just a guitar that Kurt found interesting and unique, and for the most part just kept at his house.
+This guitar was featured in the music video for the song Come As You Are, released in 1992.
+The guitar belonged to Kurt, which is based on the fact that it was seen at Kurt’s home – but it was never really used live or in any other public setting.
+It was most likely just a guitar that Kurt found interesting and unique, and for the most part, just kept at his house.

 GroundGuitar counts on your criticism and feedback.
-In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment above.
+In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.

-In case you want to talk to me privatly, please use the contact form and I will get back to you as soon as possible.
+In case you want to talk to me directly and privately, please use the Contact Form and I will get back to you as soon as possible.
 (Dan)